kgrid/kgrid-python-runtime/README.md

-If your python package requires other python packages, simply specify them in a file called `requirements.txt` at the root of your object thusly:
+If your python package requires other python packages, simply specify them in a file called `requirements.txt` at the root of your object:
 ```
 package-name=0.1.5
 other-package-name=1.3.5